jfparisi/jfparisi.github.io/index.md

          </nav>
          <div class="container">
              <div class="blurb">
                  <p>Hello there.
 I am a theoretical physicist working on turbulence in fusion plasmas.
 Currently, I am a Culham Fusion Research Fellow at the Culham Centre for Fusion Energy.
-Previously, I was at the University of Oxford where I obtained my PhD, and at Yale University, where I obtained my undergraduate degree. </p>
+Previously, I was at the University of Oxford where I obtained my PhD in plasma physics, and at Yale University, where I obtained my undergraduate degree. </p>
              </div><!-- /.blurb -->
          </div><!-- /.container -->
          <footer>